 'ok'

 At this point it could get very confusing, because now the issue is how much to charge for this.
-And so i could be charged a meagre 25 cents, to upto a dollar for a slice of tomato and few strands of onions.
+And so i could be charged a meagre 25 cents, to upto a dollar for a slice of tomato and few strands of onions.'no, i want the mayo and lettuce'

 Well, back to the chinese, i dont want to digress and dilute their moment of glory.
 So i started the mid-week with Mongolian chicken (not on the menu) and Schezwan chicken from the delivery.
 Followed by Kung Pao on thursday afternoon, and spicy orange chicken for dinner the same night.
 Friday offered a break.
 Only to land up in another not-so-nearby chinese place tonight for a dose of curry chicken.